digitalrebar/doc/faq/certificate_out_of_date.rst

 Likely Cause
 ------------

-If you system clock is out of date (or has bad batteries) then it resets to an date that does not match certificate validation ranges.
+If the system clock is out of date (or has bad batteries) then it resets to an date that does not match certificate validation ranges.

-Update your system clock.
-You may need to replace the batteries in your system.
+Update the system clock.
+The batteries may need to be replaced in the system to solve the issue.